Nederlandse versie

 It didn’t take long before the British succeeded in prying Darjeeling and adjacent lands from Sikkim.
 Nearly a century and a half later, the rest of the kingdom also fell into India’s lap – much to China’s displeasure.
 In Beijing, history is read differently.
 Historically, they argue, Sikkim has always been part of Tibet, and since Tibet is now – albeit grudgingly – a part of China, Sikkim should be as well.

-Sikkim was rattled when China occupied Tibet in 1959, and in 1974, Indira Gandhi decisively ended the uncertainty by sending 5 000 Indian troops into the then-independent kingdom.
+Sikkim was rattled when China occupied Tibet in 1959, and in 1974, Indira Gandhi decisively ended the uncertainty by sending 5,000 Indian troops into the then-independent kingdom.
 A 1975 referendum sealed the deal, officially making Sikkim the 22nd state of India.
 Thus, tiny Sikkim became a sensitive piece of land between Hindu Nepal and Buddhist Bhutan, right at the border with China.

 Tensions between India and China simmer elsewhere too.
-Just three weeks ago, on March 16, Chinese soldiers unsuccessfully attempted to breach the Indus Valley in Ladakh, as our guide Kabir points out.
+Just three weeks ago, on 16 March, Chinese soldiers unsuccessfully attempted to breach the Indus Valley in Ladakh, as our guide Kabir points out.
 His overblown commentary on what was likely a minor border incident is emblematic of the strained relations between these two dominant Asian powers.

-Sikkim is a minuscule state – Its 7 096 square kilometres make it the second-smallest in India, slightly smaller than Puerto Rico.
-Of its 632 000 inhabitants, the majority are Nepali, with 60 % Hindu and 28 % Buddhist.
+Sikkim is a minuscule state – its 7,096 square kilometres make it the second-smallest in India, slightly smaller than Puerto Rico.
+Of its 632,000 inhabitants, the majority are Nepali, with 60% Hindu and 28% Buddhist.

 The Indian government, keen to avoid unrest in this region, has heavily invested in infrastructure – roads, electricity, water supply, agriculture, and industrial development.
 There are no taxes, making Sikkim a gigantic tax-free shopping hub, where alcohol and cigarette sales thrive.